New friends - UAE de facto ruler, Israel's Bennett in "historic" meeting | Politics

 New friends - UAE de facto ruler, Israel's Bennett in "historic" meeting

-"Israel is in cooperation with a new friend, with a partner for the long-term, and the considerations will be both considerations of defence and also considerations of how you work with a country which is very, very, very friendly to Israel," Hayek said.
+"Israel is in cooperation with a new friend, with a partner for the long-term, and the considerations will be both considerations of defence and also considerations of how you work with a country which is very, very, very friendly to Israel," said Hayek, the ambassador.
 Bennett said he told his government to step up efforts to reach a free trade agreement with the United Arab Emirates by the first quarter of 2022.

-Israel's ambassador to Abu Dhabi said the issue of Iran was on the agenda for their talks, which follow the formalisation of Israel-UAE relations last year under a U.S.-led regional initiative.
+Israel's ambassador to Abu Dhabi, speaking ahead of the meeting, said the issue of Iran would "certainly come up".
+The meeting follows the formalisation of Israel-UAE relations last year under a U.S.-led regional initiative.
 While shared concern about Iranian activity was among reasons for the diplomatic moves, the UAE has also been trying to improve relations with Tehran.

 Releasing photographs of Bennett and Sheikh Mohammed smiling and shaking hands, the Israeli leader's office described the meeting as "historic".
 Before he flew home later in the day, Bennett's office said in a statement that Sheikh Mohammed had accepted an invitation to visit Israel.
 There was no immediate confirmation from UAE officials.